rjankovic/bifabrik/docs/tutorial/quickstart.md

 # 'bif' will be used in many code samples as a reference to the bifabrik class instance
 ```

-Also, __make sure that your notebook is attached to a lakehouse__.
+Also, __make sure that your notebook is connected to a lakehouse__.
 This is the lakehouse to which bifabrik will save data.

 ![default_lakehouse](https://github.com/rjankovic/bifabrik/assets/2221666/60951119-b0ce-40b1-8e7e-ba07b78ac06a)